lapps/org.lappsgrid.examples/README.md

 </project>
 ```

-Finally, give an annotation to your service class using these keywords:
+Then, give an annotation to your service class java code using these keywords:

 * `@ServiceMetadata`: provides annotation schema for a `ProcessingService`
 * `@DataSourceMetadata`: provides annotation schema for a `DataSource`

+(If you have multiple services inherit an abstract class or interface, you can give `@CommonMetadata` at the super class/interface for common elements.)

-Here is the list of all annotation keys supported by `annotation` module
+Here are the lists of all annotation keys supported by `annotation` module

 * Service information
     * **schema**